Jambalaya pasta in one pot featuring Andouille sausage, chicken, shrimp, tons of veggies, and orzo pasta. It’s drool-worthy!

 3. Add bell pepper, onion, celery, and garlic; sauté and cook until softened but not translucent, about 4 minutes.

-4. Stir in cubed chicken breast; cook only until the chicken is no longer pink.
+4. Stir in the cubed chicken breast; cook only until the chicken is no longer pink.

 5. Add mushrooms, and give it a quick stir.
 Then Creole seasoning mix, followed by diced tomatoes with their juice and chicken bone broth.
 Throw in bay leaves, cover, and bring to a boil over medium-high heat.

-6. Uncover, increase heat to high, and add uncooked shrimp and orzo.
-Cook for 10 more minutes, occasionally stirring, until the shrimp and the orzo are cooked through and tender.
+6. Uncover, increase heat to high, and add orzo.
+Cook for 10 more minutes, occasionally stirring, until the orzo is cooked through and tender.
+Stir in uncooked shrimp and cook for 2-3 minutes or until pink and tender.

 7. Taste and add more salt if you desire.
 Dish and garnish with fresh parsley or cilantro or thyme depending on what you have on hand.
 Enjoy!